George Douglas, 1st Earl of Dumbarton

-Major-General George Douglas, 1st Earl of Dumbarton KT (1635 – 20 March 1692) was a Scottish military officer who spent much of his career in the service of King Louis XIV.
+Major-General George Douglas, 1st Earl of Dumbarton, KT (1635 – 20 March 1692) was a Scottish military officer who spent much of his career in the service of King Louis XIV.
 In 1678, he returned to England; as a Catholic, he was a trusted servant of King James II and went into exile with him after the 1688 Glorious Revolution.
 He died at the palace of St Germain-en-Laye in March, 1692.

 Life

 George Douglas, later the Earl of Dumbarton, was born in 1635, probably at Douglas Castle in Lanarkshire, one of 13 children of the Marquess of Douglas (ca 1589–1660) and his second wife, Lady Mary Gordon (ca 1600–1674).
 His elder brother was William Douglas, later Duke of Hamilton, while half-brothers from the Marquess' first marriage included Lord James Douglas and Archibald Douglas, Earl of Angus.

 By the 1630s, the vast majority of Scots belonged to the Protestant Church of Scotland or kirk; Catholicism was confined to parts of the aristocracy, such as the Marquess and Lady Mary, and remote Gaelic-speaking areas of the Highlands.
 The Covenanter government that ruled Scotland during the 1638-1651 Wars of the Three Kingdoms ordered the Douglas children to be brought up as Protestants; to escape this, George was sent to France and he first appears in a safe conduct pass dated 1647 giving him permission to do so.

 George and most of his immediate family remained Catholic, but his half-brother the Earl of Angus became a Protestant; his elder brother William did the same in order to marry the rich and Presbyterian Anne Hamilton.

-He married Anne, daughter of George Wheatley and sister of the Duke of Northumberland.
+He married Anne, daughter of George Wheatley and sister-in-law of the Duke of Northumberland.
 They had one surviving son, George Douglas, 2nd Earl of Dumbarton (1687-1749).